 Other advantages of a trust include: (1) The grantor and not the truster’s legal state of residence, controls the disposition of solely owned assets included in the trust; (2) minimization of required oversight by the courts in the estate settlement process, (3) minimization of potential hassles involved in distributing assets to beneficiaries; and (4) avoidance of expenses and inconvenience of possible probate proceedings.

-Unfortunately assets added to a trust after the grantor’s death via a “pour-over” will not avoid probate.
-But the “pour-over” will/trust combination still affords increased privacy since the most detailed information about the disposition of trust creator’s estates resides in the trust agreement.
+Unfortunately assets, added to a trust after the grantor’s death via a “pour-over” will not avoid probate.
+But the “pour-over” will/living trust combination still affords increased privacy since the most detailed information about the disposition of trust creator’s estates resides in the trust agreement.
 Trust agreements in most state do not have to be filed with a court.

 - Living Will.
 In the event an individual goes into a coma or has a terminal condition, what types of medical treatment will the individual want and do not want?
-A living will states in writing the types of treatments the person does and does not want.
+The purpose of a living will is to state in writing the types of medical treatments the individua does and does not want.

-This information is not intended to be a substitute for specific individual legal or tax advice as individual situations will vary.
+The information presented is not intended to be a substitute for specific individual legal or tax advice as individual situations will vary.
 Because individual legal or tax situations vary, it is suggested that individuals discuss any legal or tax issues with a qualified legal or tax advisor.